Every once in a while, you hear about a home health remedy that’s so wacky, it has to be real. Why? Well, because nobody would believe it otherwise.

 - Your wart is located near mucous membranes (like your mouth, your nasal cavity or around your eyes), or is in close proximity to your armpits or genitals.
 That skin is very sensitive and could tear.

-- You have periungal or subungual warts (warts under and around your nails).
+- You have periungual or subungual warts (warts under and around your nails).
 Duct tape is magical, but not that magical.

 - You have genital warts.
 The strain of HPV that causes genital warts can also cause cervical cancer.
 Whether you have a cervix or not, you want to get treated as soon as possible, so you don’t risk infecting somebody else.

 - You have plantar warts (warts on your foot).
 The skin on our feet is pretty tough.
-Not only is duct tape likely to be less effective on it, it’s also likely to fall off a lot.
+Not only is duct tape likely to be less effective on it, but the tape is also likely to fall off a lot.

 You know the scene in movies where the hero rips the duct tape off the mouth of the dude that’s been kidnapped?
 You know how said dude never looks super thrilled about it?
 Now imagine doing it to yourself by choice.